dgroomes/dev-containers-playground/custom/README.md

      ```
    * I'm a little surprised there isn't an all inclusive command to create, start and attach to the dev container, like we are used to with `docker run ...`.
 But maybe it's a good thing to separate these concerns so explicitly?
    * Also, this `ssh` is a little circuitous.
 DevPod added an entry into the `~/.ssh/config` file for the container and it has a `ProxyCommand` that calls `devpod ssh ...`.
 This is clever, and ultimately I like that we have a dev container that can be accessed via SSH.
    * You should now be on the commandline in the container.
-We're getting somewhere!
-Altogether, it should look like the following.
-   * ```text
-     $ ssh custom.devpod
-     root ➜ /workspaces/custom $
-     ```
-4. Get set up with Nushell and the project's `do.nu` scripts
+4. Build and run the Rust program
-   * Note: run the following commands in the SSH/shell session in the dev container.
+   * Note: run the following command in the SSH/shell session in the dev container.
-   * Start a Nushell session with the following command.
    * ```shell
-     nu
+     cargo run
      ```
-   * *Overlay* (Nushell concept) the commands defined in the `do.nu` file.
-   * ```shell
-     overlay use --prefix do.nu
-     ```
-   * Then build and run the Rust program with the following commands.
-   * ```nushell
-     do build; do run
-     ```
    * It should output something like the following.
    * ```
      Hello from a Rust program running in a custom dev container! ✅
      ```
 5. Exit, stop, and delete the dev container
-   * Exit the SSH/shell session with
+   * ```shell
+     exit
+     ```
    * ```shell
      devpod delete .
      ```